lcdonaldson/Call-Of-The-Wild/README.md

 live view: http://lcdonaldson.github.io/Call-Of-The-Wild/index.html

 (edits to follow soon, website will be put on a responsive grid and the gallery will be fixed)
+*** Update *** I have chosen Django as the backbone to rebuild this site.
+It will look very much the same, but with many new and great features.
+Im still learning Django with some other projects for now but I am convinced this is the way to build a great site and It will launch shortly after the new year.